sam02-uni/E-AGLE-Tonsi-IT-automation-Task1/README.md

 1) Open a terminal
 2) Install docker via the official guide at the following [link](https://docs.docker.com/engine/install/ubuntu/) (I use the following version: Docker version 29.0.4, it works also with the 29.1.0 version)
 3) Install NocoDB using this [guide](https://nocodb.com/docs/self-hosting/installation/docker-compose)
-4) Install python and pip (I use this version: Python 3.10.12)
+4) Install python and pip (I use this version: Python 3.10.12) and the dotenv library
 5) Add your user to the docker group you can find the guide [here](https://docs.docker.com/engine/install/linux-postinstall/)
 6) Download the repository by github via command or using the GUI
 7) Remove all the .gitkeep from the empty directory that are inside the NocoDB directory (nc_data/_data, pg_commit_ts, pg_dynshmem, pg_notify, pg_replslot, pg_serial, pg_snapshots, pg_stat, pg_stat_tmp, pg_tblspc, pg_twophase)